North Korea–United Kingdom relations: Diplomatic relations since 2000

 An edited version of the British film Bend It Like Beckham was broadcast on North Korean state television on 26 December 2010.
 The broadcast was organised by the British embassy and commemorated ten years of relations between the two countries.
 The British Ambassador to South Korea, Martin Uden, said it was the "first ever Western made film to air on television" in North Korea.

 The United Kingdom has been critical of the nuclear program of North Korea.
 On 5 April 2013, the North Korean government advised the British Embassy, and all other missions, that the safety of their missions could not be assured past 10 April 2013.
 This was part of the North Korean government's response to UN Resolution 2094 and deterioration of North Korean relations with South Korea and the United States.

 In August 2016, the Deputy Ambassador of North Korea to the United Kingdom, Thae Yong-ho, defected to South Korea with the assistance of British SIS officials.
-Ambassador Hyon Hak-bong was soon summoned after that incident.
+Ambassador Hyon Hak-bong was summoned back to North Korea after that incident.

+On 11 May 2026, the United Kingdom placed sanctions on North Korea's Songdowon International Children's Camp, accusing it of "engaging in and providing support for … Russia’s programme for the forced deportation and re-education of Ukrainian children".
+In reaction, North Korea called the sanction an "extremely provocative act" and recalled its ambassador Mun Myong Sin, stating "We strongly denounce and reject the malicious act of the British government which targets even the camp, a sacred base for education and growth of children, for achieving its purpose of political machination".
+On 28 August 2026, North Korea announced that it had downgraded its embassy in the UK to the charge d'affaires level and said Ambassador Mun would be reassigned to another post.